bwaldvogel/liblinear-java/README.md

     This function outputs the name of labels into an array called label.
     For a regression model, label is unchanged.

+- Function: `double get_decfun_coef(const struct model *model_, int feat_idx,
+            int label_idx);`

+    This function gives the coefficient for the feature with feature index = feat_idx and the class with label index = label_idx.
+Note that feat_idx starts from 1, while label_idx starts from 0.
+If feat_idx is not in the valid range (1 to nr_feature), then a zero value will be returned.
+For classification models, if label_idx is not in the valid range (0 to nr_class-1), then a zero value will be returned; for regression models, label_idx is ignored.

+- Function: `double get_decfun_bias(const struct model *model_, int label_idx);`

+    This function gives the bias term corresponding to the class with the label_idx.
+For classification models, if label_idx is not in a valid range (0 to nr_class-1), then a zero value will be returned; for regression models, label_idx is ignored.

 - Function: `const char *check_parameter(const struct problem *prob, const struct parameter *param);`